o355/PyWeather/README.md

 ## Setup
 I won't make you read the entire readme, so here's how to download PyWeather.

-**These instructions will apply to code I publish soon.
-This banner will go away when I finish the setup script.**

 Simple.
 Download a release from the releases tab, unzip it, and run setup.py.
 The script will walk you through installing necessary libraries, instructions for retrieving an API key, and making sure things run smooth.

 After that, double click pyweather.py, input a location, and that's it!
 No, really.
 That's actually it.
 No completed config files, none of that. setup.py, pyweather.py.
 Welcome to the world of simplicity!

 ***For users using a command-line only OS, make sure you're in the directory you want PyWeather to be stored in, and then run `git clone https://github.com/o355/pyweather.git`.
-Run the scripts using `python3 setup.py / python3 pyweather.py`.***
+Run the scripts using `python3 setup.py / python3 pyweather.py`.
+Simple.
+Effortless.***

 ## What's PyWeather?
 PyWeather is a script that, as it says, shows the weather.
 In addition, PyWeather is pretty, includes a setup script for guidance on setting up PyWeather, and PyWeather provides detailed weather information, along with the short and simple version.